 Got a cut or bruise that just doesn't heal as quickly as it should?
 Maybe you're not getting enough selenium.
 Part of the benefit of selenium being an antioxidant is that it helps cell tissue repair.
 When wounds don’t heal, or heal very slowly, it's worth examining your selenium status as research suggests that selenium may help wounds heal faster.

 Getting Enough Selenium

-While one or more of the above problems may indicate a selenium deficiency, it should be noted that not everyone who experiences these issues is experiencing selenium deficiency.
-Regardless, it’s something to keep in mind.
-If you have any of these problems, double check your nutritional intake and consider adding more foods rich in selenium to your diet.
+While one or more of the above concerns may indicate a selenium deficiency, it should be noted that not everyone who experiences these issues is experiencing selenium deficiency.
+Regardless, it's something to keep in mind.
+If you have any of these concerns, double check your nutritional intake and consider adding more foods rich in selenium to your diet.
 Supplementation may also be something to consider but be sure to get a high-quality selenium supplement.
 I recommend our vegan-friendly selenium supplement, extracted from 100% organic mustard seeds.